 Small holder farmers and landless labourers face many challenges to transitioning to ecologically sensitive farming practices that could provide them a level of economic security that the current intensive practices may not research.
 Our proposed activities will provide information for stakeholders to make evidence-based decisions on land management that will promote economic development through increased productivity as well as reducing the cost of production as well as ecological sustainability.

 Our project aims to explore opportunities for ecologically intensive farming interventions in economically important crops in North and South India.
 We will quantify the impact of contrasting landscapes on biodiversity and ecosystem service provision; explore barriers and incentives that influence farmer behaviour towards more environmentally sustainable practices; and focus on stakeholder engagement from inception through to dissemination of project result.

-In India, smallholder family farmers constitute more than 50% of the national population of over 1.3 billion and they are vital for India’s agriculture and rural economy.
-In the world, overall, 90% of 570 million family farms are owned and operated by over 1.5 billion people and play a key role in global food production and genetic diversity of food supply.
-These smallholder farming families own less than two hectares each but operate about 75% of the world’s agricultural land.
-Many are poor and have limited access to markets and services.
-Their choices are constrained, but they farm their own land and collectively produce food for a substantial proportion of the world’s population.
+Globally, 90% of 570 million family farms are owned and operated by over 1.5 billion people and play a key role in global food production and genetic diversity of food supply.
+These smallholder farming families own less than two hectares each but operate about 75% of the world’s agricultural land and collectively produce food for a substantial proportion of the world’s population.